Adolin01/port_scanner_prototype/README.md

 # port_scanner_prototype
-third iteration of a port scanner script original assembled in a seminar at university.
+Third iteration of a port scanner script written in a seminar at university.
 Incremental enhancements made.